olyrhc/flstudio-volume-converter/README.md

 ### Purpose

 You can set the volume in the mixer in your scripts with FL Studio's MIDI-scripting API with **mixer.setTrackVolume**.
 This method accepts a float value between 0 and 1 as input.
-So how can you set the volume to -4.5 dB?
+So how can you set the volume to -4.5 dB for example?
 Well, you'd need to convert it from dB to float first.
-Something like `float_value = pow(10.0, -4.5/20)`, right?
+Something like `float_value = pow(10, -4.5 / 20)`, right?

 **No**.
 The reason is that FL Studio uses a non-linear volume scale.

 In my attempt to solve this, I made a map of the dB values and wrote some code that fetches the nearest values from a lookup-table.
-It gets the job done with perfect accuracy (when converting from dB to float) unless you try to convert ridiculously low dB-values below -70dB, where the error-rate will increase really fast.
+It gets the job done with perfect accuracy (_when converting from dB to float_) unless you try to convert ridiculously low dB-values below -70dB, where the error-rate will increase really fast.
 The reason for this is that the volume scale in FL Studio loses a lot of its resolution near the bottom end, i.e. it's not possible to set any exact values when the values approach near silence (who would need that anyway?).
 Nevertheless, I have mapped all the nearest values that **mixer.setTrackVolume** can set, all the way to the bottom.
 In that regard, the conversions are as perfect as they can be made.

-Please note that when converting the other way around. i.e. from float to dB, the accuracy will also suffer a bit due to the fact that the conversion uses the nearest value it can find in the lookup-table.
-The result will be pretty close (within 0.1 dB) but not as perfect as when converting from dB to float.
+Please note that when converting the other way around (_from float to dB_), the accuracy will suffer a bit due to the fact that the conversion uses the nearest value it can find in the lookup-table.
+The result will be pretty close (_within 0.1 dB_) but not as perfect as when converting from dB to float.
 You can circumvent this by using **mixer.getTrackVolume** and give it the optional argument to return the result in dB instead.

 ### Installation & Usage

-Copy the file volume.py to the same folder where your own script resides.
+Copy the file volume.py to the same folder as your own script resides in.
 Open your script in a text-editor and import the flstudio-volume-converter module.
 The import-line can be added anywhere in your script as long as it's somewhere at the beginning.
 I recommend putting it together with the rest of FL Studio's MIDI scripting API imports.

-To import the volume-converter, add this line to your script:
+To import flstudio-volume-converter, add this line to your script:
 `import volume`

-The volume convert gives you access to 3 methods:
+It gives you access to 3 methods:

 |Method|Argument|Result|Documentation|
 |:---|:---|:---|:---|